Physical Education & Recreation (PER)

 PER A107 Aerobic Kickboxing 1 Credit

-Presents the fundamentals of intermediate intensity kickboxing, martial arts-based aerobics, and interval training for improved physical fitness.
+Presents the fundamentals of medium-intensity kickboxing, martial arts-based aerobics, and interval training for improved physical fitness.

 PER A113 Beginning Pilates 1 Credit